cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 #### One-Line Docstrings

 One-line docstrings are for obvious cases.
-They should be a phrase ending in a period and it should prescribs the function or method's effect as a command, not as a description.
+There should not be a blank line before or after the docstring, and it should be a phrase ending in a period which prescribes the function or method's effect as a command, not as a description.
 For example, the following is preferred:

 ```Python
 def triple(x)